 It's clear that an assumption about what the labor force looks like in period 2 is crucial; the greater the increase in the labor force, the greater the increase in employment required to attain a particular unemployment rate, UR2.
 The Jobs Calculator allows the user to investigate the impact a different growth rate in the labor force has on the number of jobs that are needed to attain a certain unemployment rate by changing assumptions about the labor force participation rate and the monthly population growth rate.
 The higher the labor force participation rate (for a given population growth), the greater the growth in the labor force.
 The higher the population growth rate (for a given labor force participation), the greater the growth in the labor force.

-Translating the number of jobs from household employment to payroll employment
+Translating the number of jobs from the Household Survey to the Payroll Survey:

-One might expect that the employment estimate produced by the Establishment and Household surveys would be the same number.
+One might expect that the employment estimate produced by the Payroll and Household Surveys would be the same number.
 Theoretically, they both claim to estimate the number of jobs in the economy.
 However, they are different for several reasons.

-The Establishment Survey estimates the number of jobs in the United States for which a paycheck was written during a particular pay period, whereas the Household Survey is a measure of employment activity.
-For example, if one person holds two jobs, the Establishment Survey will count the two jobs, but the Household Survey counts one person employed.
+The Payroll Survey estimates the number of jobs for which a paycheck was written in the United States during a particular pay period, whereas the Household Survey is a measure of employment activity.
+For example, if one person holds two jobs, the Payroll Survey will count the two jobs, but the Household Survey counts one person employed.

-In addition—and the main source of the difference—is that the scope of the Household Survey is broader than the Establishment Survey.
-The Household Survey includes the self-employed, unpaid family workers, agricultural workers, and private household workers—all of these workers are excluded from the Establishment Survey.
+In addition—and the main source of the difference—is that the scope of the Household Survey is broader than the Payroll Survey.
+The Household Survey includes the self-employed, unpaid family workers, agricultural workers, and private household workers—all of these workers are excluded from the establishment survey.

-Since the headline jobs number refers to the payroll employment from the Establishment Survey and the unemployment rate comes from the Household Survey, the Jobs Calculator makes a simple transformation to the household employment calculation to produce the estimate of the number of payroll jobs needed.
+Since the headline jobs number refers to the Payroll Survey and the unemployment rate comes from the Household Survey, the Jobs Calculator makes a simple transformation to the household employment calculation to produce the estimate of the number of payroll jobs needed.

-The Jobs Calculator makes three assumptions the user can adjust.
-The default monthly population growth is set so that it equals the average monthly population growth during the previous 12 months (excluding months in which Census population adjustments were made).
+The Jobs Calculator makes three assumptions, two of which the user can adjust.
+The default monthly population growth is set so that it equals the average monthly population growth during the previous 12 months (excluding months that contain Census population adjustments).
 The default labor force participation rate is set so that it equals the current month's labor force participation rate.
-The default CES/CPS multiplier is set so that it equals the average over the previous twelve months of the ratio of payroll employment to household employment.
+The default CES/CPS multiplier (which is not adjustable by the user) is the current month's ratio of payroll employment to household employment.

-Abraham, Katharine G.; John Haltiwanger; Kristin Sandusky; and James R. Spletzer.
+Abraham, Katherine G.; John Haltiwanger; Kristin Sandusky; and James R. Spletzer.
 "Exploring Differences in Employment between Household and Establishment Data."
 Journal of Labor Economics 31(2) (April 2013): S129-S172.